MetaCommunity/dobelle-app/README.md

 ======================================================================

 ## An initial summary about the APPLICATION system

+_**Ed.
+Note**: This documentation is focused mostly for development of applications within a context of Amazon Web Services (AWS), namely for application of a build system and a continuous interation framework within an AWS Elastic Beanstalk (EB) instance_

 [AFFTA] represents the first usage case for this application notification framework.